Frequently asked questions

 How the program works

 Grant funding through the CGHG is being offered across the country to all eligible Canadians.
 The co-delivery of this program through the HER+ in Ontario allows eligible homeowners to access the benefits of both programs through a single application.
-This minimizes the amount of work required by homeowners and their Registered Energy Advisors and allow homeowners to access all grant funding available to them through both the federal and Enbridge Gas programs.
+This minimizes the amount of work required by homeowners and their Registered Energy Advisors and allows homeowners to access all grant funding available to them through both the federal and Enbridge Gas programs.

 No, this program is designed to provide custom advice and recommendations on your upgrades, so you must complete a pre-retrofit energy assessment before starting any renovation work.
 Any upgrades that have been completed prior to the pre-retrofit energy assessment are not eligible to apply for Home Efficiency Rebate Plus or the Canada Greener Homes Grant.